Pooja389/death_analysis/README.md

    ```bash
    cd death_analysis
    ```
+## usage
-3. open the death_analysis.ipynb and run cells in order
+   open the death_analysis.ipynb and run cells in order